Free Delaware Warrant Search (Statewide Lookup)

 Conduct a free Delaware warrant search on anyone throughout the state.
 Warrants are judicial orders executed by law enforcement and, in Delaware, are public records that citizens can look up and learn the details about almost any case.

-This resource will take concerned citizens through the tools available to learn everything there is to know about a warrant — including the reason for it, incident dates, types of charges, and the status of those orders.
+This resource takes concerned citizens through the tools available to learn everything there is to know about a warrant — including the reason for it, incident dates, types of charges, and the status of those orders.
 All types of warrants can be found in Delaware, including arrest warrants, capias, and more.

 Who Is Authorized To Access & View Warrants Issued in Delaware?